Synth-pop: Origins: New wave and post-punk (1977–1980)

 Be-Bop Deluxe released Drastic Plastic in February 1978, leading off with the single "Electrical Language" with Bill Nelson on guitar synthesizer and Andy Clark on synthesizers.
 Japanese band Yellow Magic Orchestra (YMO) with their self-titled album (1978) and Solid State Survivor (1979), developed a "fun-loving and breezy" sound, with a strong emphasis on melody.
 They introduced the TR-808 rhythm machine to popular music, and the band would be a major influence on early British synth-pop acts.

-1978 also saw the release of UK band the Human League's debut single "Being Boiled", while American post-punk band Devo began moving towards a more electronic sound.
+1978 also saw the release of UK band the Human League's debut single "Being Boiled" and The Normal's "Warm Leatherette", which both are regarded as seminal works in early synth-pop.
+Sheffield band Cabaret Voltaire are also regarded as pioneers of the late 1970s that influenced the emerging synth-pop in Britain.
+In America, post-punk band Devo began moving towards a more electronic sound.
 At this point synth-pop gained some critical attention, but made little impact on the commercial charts.

 British punk-influenced band Tubeway Army, intended their debut album to be guitar driven.
-In 1978, Gary Numan, a member of the group, found a minimoog left behind in the studio by another band, and started experimenting with it.
+In late 1978, Gary Numan, a member of the group, found a minimoog left behind in the studio by another band, and started experimenting with it.
 This led to a change in the album's sound to electronic new wave.
 Numan later described his work on this album as a guitarist playing keyboards, who turned "punk songs into electronic songs".
-A single from the album, "Are Friends Electric?", topped the UK charts in the summer of 1979.
+A single from the second Tubeway Army album Replicas, "Are Friends Electric?", topped the UK charts in the summer of 1979.
 The discovery that synthesizers could be employed in a different manner from that used in progressive rock or disco, prompted Numan to go solo.
 On his futuristic album The Pleasure Principle (1979), he played only synths, but retained a bass guitarist and a drummer for the rhythm section.
 A single from the album, "Cars" topped the charts.

+Numan's main influence at the time was the John Foxx-led new wave band Ultravox who released the album Systems of Romance in 1978.
+Foxx left Ultravox the following year and scored a synth-pop hit with the single "Underpass" from his first solo album Metamatic in early 1980.

-In 1979 OMD released their debut single "Electricity", which is regarded as integral to the rise of synth-pop.
+In 1979, OMD released their debut single "Electricity", which has been viewed as integral to the rise of synth-pop.
 This was followed by a series of landmark releases within the genre, including the 1980 hit singles "Messages" and "Enola Gay".
-OMD became one of the most influential bands of the period, directly inspiring the electronic music career of Vince Clarke, who went on to co-create and serve as principal songwriter of the popular synth-pop groups Depeche Mode, Yazoo and Erasure (he was later succeeded as Depeche Mode bandleader by Martin Gore).
+OMD became one of the most influential acts of the period, introducing the "synth duo" format to British music.
+Vince Clarke, who co-founded the popular synth-pop groups Depeche Mode, Erasure, Yazoo and the Assembly, has cited OMD as his inspiration to become an electronic musician.
+Bandleaders Andy McCluskey and Paul Humphreys have been described in the media as "the Lennon–McCartney of synth-pop".